MPEE · Rust routing engine

 Offline geocoding

-Street ⇄ coordinate and street-crossing lookup, reusing the same cache.
+Address ⇄ coordinate down to the house number, plus street-crossing lookup, reusing the same cache.
 No separate index.

 🗺️